WiktorB2004/WiktorB2004/README.md

 - 👋 Hi, My name is Wiktor Byrka, @WiktorB2004
-- 👀 I’m interested in Web Development, Ethical Hacking and Software Development
+- 👀 I’m interested in coding and sport
 - 🌱 I’m currently learning Javascript and Python
 - 💞️ I’m looking to collaborate on every interesting project
 - 📫 How to reach me: byrka.w@gmail.com